Best no foreign transaction fee credit cards in Canada 2025

 How much are foreign transaction fees?

 Foreign transaction fees are set by the bank or card issuer, and so can vary.
-However, it’s common to find a charge of about 2.5% of the transaction value being used.
+However, it's common to find a charge of about 2.5% or 3% of the transaction value being used.

-In this article, we’ll cover providers that do not have foreign transaction fees such as Wise and KOHO, as well as banks like EQ Bank that offer some cards with no foreign transaction fees.
+In this article, we'll cover providers that do not have foreign transaction fees such as Wise and KOHO, as well as Canadian banks like Scotiabank, BMO and RBC that offer some cards with no foreign transaction fees.

 Travel cards with no foreign transaction fees in Canada